-The UK foodservice sector is estimated to be worth £42.8 billion, with the food element of this total around £10 billion.
-This has remained fairly static for the past three years.
-The food service sector is clearly an enormous market and is one that can provide many opportunities.
-The foodservice market in the UK continues to be affected by economic volatility.
+In 2013 the UK foodservice sector (food and beverage sales to consumers) was estimated to be worth £44.9 billion (\$71.8 bn).
+This was an increase of 3.4 percent on 2012.
+The food service sector is clearly an enormous market and is one that can provide many opportunities for prepared U.S. exporters.

+The foodservice market in the UK continues to be affected by economic uncertainty.
 Even though the UK is out of recession, the after effects are still being felt.
-Unemployment is impacting the population and inflationary food prices and frozen salaries are reducing discretionary spending.
+Unemployment is impacting certain portions of the population and inflationary food prices and frozen salaries continue to limit discretionary spending.

 Although eating out is a way of life for many UK consumers, the number of times people eat out and the type of place where they eat are dictated by how much they want to spend.

-Takeaway and fast food outlets have continued to do well with consumers opting for these types of meals rather than more expensive restaurants.
+Takeaways and fast food outlets have continued to do well with consumers opting for these types of meals rather than more expensive restaurants.